 Keith Kridler of TX started making PVC nestboxes from left over plumber waste pipe on job sites.

 1976: Larry Zeleny published The Bluebird - How You Can Help Its Fight for Survival.
-Zeleney estimated that bluebird populations declined drastically from the late 1920s-1970s.
+Zeleny estimated that bluebird populations declined drastically from the late 1920s-1970s.
 He estimated that the Eastern Bluebird population had declined by 90% over that period based on his own recollections and other friends of bluebirds who had lived long enough (From Bluebirds!
 By Grooms and Peterson).
 T.E.
 Musselman died, after more than 70 years exploring bluebird conservation and educating others.

 1977-78: The coldest North American winter on record for the last 110 years.
 Some estimated 60% losses of bluebirds.
-(In Tennesee, losses may have approached 90%, according to Dr. David Pitts.)
+(In Tennessee, losses may have approached 90%, according to Dr. David Pitts.)
 It can take 3-6 years for bluebirds to recover after a severe drop in numbers.
 Again, climactic events have a very significant impact on bluebird populations.
 For example, the winters of 1977 and 1978 almost eliminated populations that had increased as a result of Godfrey's trails in Illinois.

-June 1977: National Geographic published Larry Zeleney's "Song of Hope for the Bluebirds."
+June 1977: National Geographic published Larry Zeleny's "Song of Hope for the Bluebirds."
 It was the first article in a large, general interest publication to highlight the bluebird's plight.
 It resulted in a groundswell of support.

 Junius Birchard of Hackettstown, New Jersey began a campaign to bring back the bluebird to that state.
 He gave talks to school children and adult groups.
 In addition he obtained and supplied at cost to interested persons precut lumber for constructing nearly 5,000 bluebird nestboxes, with instructions and demonstrations if needed.
 Through programs like this, teachers show children how they can become personally involved in helping a troubled species of wildlife survive.
 (Forward to The Return of the Bluebird)